 The Instructional Services Program provides a variety of instructional opportunities to assist Queens College students and faculty in locating, using and evaluating information effectively.
-For more information, call: (718) 997-3747 or see below.
+To request instruction, please complete this form:

 The Library has several teaching spaces to accommodate different size classes and modes of instruction.
 Faculty who wish to use of these spaces on a limited basis should read first our Classroom Policies.

-The Library department will offer this 3-credit course once every spring, semester called LIB 170: Writing and Library Research Methods.
+The Library department will offer this 3-credit course once every spring, semester called LIBR 170: Writing and Library Research Methods.
 It fulfills the College Writing 2 requirement.
 The topic will change each time.

 Instructional Services Office (RO 224) is open Monday to Friday, 10am to 2pm.